OpenTollGate/TollGateNostrToolKit/README.md

 cd TollGateNostrToolKit/
 ```

-Run build script as `username` or any other non root user in the
+Run the `build_coordinator` as `username` or any other non root user
-sudoers list.
-You will be prompted for the sudo password to install
+in the sudoers list.
+You will be prompted for the sudo password to
-dependencies.
-Consider using `screen` if your on a VPS, because the
+install dependencies.
+Consider using `screen` if your on a VPS,
-initial build will take long and it would be a pity if it gets
+because the initial build will take long and it would be a pity if it
-interrupted.
+gets interrupted.

 ```
 ./build_coordinator.sh
 ```